softwarefactory-project/sf-docs/docs/components/nodepool.rst

 -------------------------

 `Nodepool <https://docs.openstack.org/infra/nodepool>`_ is
 the service in charge of creating tests environment.
-It supports 3 types of drivers to create instances:
+It supports multiple types of drivers to create instances or containers:

 * Openstack cloud
 * Static node
-* OpenContainer (runC) (tech preview)
-* OpenShift (tech preview)
+* OpenShift
+* Kubernetes
+* AWS EC2
+* Google Cloud Compute Engine (GCE)
+* Azure compute cloud

 It is designed to handle the life cycle of build resources (creation, provision, assignation and destruction).